williamgturner/myblog/src/pages/blog/devlog0/on-the-origin-of-3d.md

 <br/>
 <br/>
 ## What's Coming
-In this series of blog posts, I'll be diving in depth on how raycasting works, and writing my own raycaster.
+In this series of blog posts, I'll be diving in depth on how raycasting works, and writing my own raycast renderer.
 <br/>
 <br/>
 Stay tuned, or don't, I'll post anyway.